-We are incorporated in Israel and therefore are generally subject to various corporate governance practices under the Companies Law, relating to matters such as external directors, audit committee (hereinafter referred to as "Corporate Audit Committee"), compensation committee, internal auditor and approvals of interested parties' transactions.
+We are incorporated in Israel and therefore are generally subject to various corporate governance practices under the Companies Law, relating to matters such as external directors, audit committee, compensation committee, internal auditor and approvals of interested parties' transactions.
 These matters are in addition to the ongoing listing conditions under the Nasdaq Rules and other relevant provisions of U.S. securities laws.
-Under applicable Nasdaq Rules, a foreign private issuer (such as the Company) may generally follow its home country rules of corporate governance in lie of the comparable Nasdaq Rules, except for certain matters such as composition and responsibilities of the audit committee and the independence of its members.
+Under applicable Nasdaq Rules, a foreign private issuer (such as the Company) may generally follow its home country rules of corporate governance in lieu of the comparable Nasdaq Rules, except for certain matters such as composition and responsibilities of the audit committee and the independence of its members.
 See Item 3.
-"KEY INFORMATION - Risk Factors - Risks Related to Operation in Israel - Being a foreign private issuer exempts us from certain SEC requirements and Nasdaq Rules, which may result in less protection than is afforded to investors under rules applicable to domestic issuers."
+"KEY INFORMATION - Risk Factors - Risks Relating to Operation in Israel - Being a foreign private issuer exempts us from certain SEC requirements and Nasdaq Rules, which may result in less protection than is afforded to investors under rules applicable to domestic issuers."
 For information regarding home country rules followed by us see Item 16G.
-"CORPORATE GOVERNANCE."
+"CORPORATE GOVERNANCE".